matthew-martin1184/healthcare_db_analytics_project/docs/index.md

 title: Healthcare Database Analytics
 ---

-# Healthcare Database Analytics with SQL and Python
+# Healthcare DB Analytics with SQL and Python

 Welcome!
 This project explores a simulated healthcare system's database using Python, SQL, and Oracle Autonomous Data Warehouse.
 The goal is to demonstrate data integration, relational schema modeling, and meaningful analytics using real-world healthcare concepts.